oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-comment-based-help-in-powershell-functions-and-scripts/rule.md

 &lt;help content&gt;
 #&gt;
 function Get-Function { }
-​​​Figure: Good Example - Using Comment-Based Help for Function You can do the same with scripts, with a little difference - you need to place the snippet at the beginning or end of the script file:
+Figure: Good Example - Using Comment-Based Help for Function You can do the same with scripts, with a little difference - you need to place the snippet at the beginning or end of the script file:

 #Accept input parameters